8 Mobile App Engagement Strategies That Retain Users (2026)

 • Creating habit loops — Users develop routines around your app, making it part of their daily or weekly patterns

-• Demonstrating ongoing value - Users understand benefits beyond their first session
+• Demonstrating ongoing value — Users understand the benefits beyond their first session

 • Building investment — Users accumulate progress, making switching to competitors more costly